Installing and Configuring MariaDB

 MariaDB [(none)]> use linuxdb;

 A database is not worth much without data.
 In the following code, I create and define a new table for our linuxdb database.
-The table will be called distributions, and it will contain data about various Linux distributions (name of distribution, distribution developer, and founding date).
+The table will be called distributions, and it will contain data about various Linux distributions.
+This includes the name of distribution, distribution developer, and founding date.
+Creating this kind of structure with separate fields to store essential data is a common approach for structuring data that can be easily queried and expanded.

 MariaDB [(linuxdb)]> create table distributions